 Elevated ANA Titers

 Positive ANA titers have been reported in patients receiving Propafenone.
 They have been reversible upon cessation of treatment and may disappear even in the face of continued Propafenone therapy.
 These laboratory findings were usually not associated with clinical symptoms, but there is one published case of drug-induced lupus erythematosis (positive rechallenge); it resolved completely upon discontinuation of therapy.
 Carefully evaluate patients who develop an abnormal ANA test and, if persistent or worsening elevation of ANA titers is detected, consider discontinuing therapy.

 Clinical Trials Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared with rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Adverse reactions associated with Propafenone hydrochloride tablets occur most frequently in the gastrointestinal, cardiovascular, and central nervous systems.
-About 20% of patients treated with Propafenone hydrochloride tablets have discontinued treatment because of adverse reactions.
+Adverse reactions associated with Propafenone hydrochloride occur most frequently in the gastrointestinal, cardiovascular, and central nervous systems.
+About 20% of patients treated with Propafenone hydrochloride have discontinued treatment because of adverse reactions.

-Adverse reactions reported for > 1.5% of 474 SVT patients who received Propafenone hydrochloride tablets in U.S. clinical trials are presented in Table 1 by incidence and percent discontinuation, reported to the nearest percent.
+Adverse reactions reported for > 1.5% of 474 SVT patients who received Propafenone hydrochloride in U.S. clinical trials are presented in Table 1 by incidence and percent discontinuation, reported to the nearest percent.

 |Nausea and/or Vomiting

 |Wide Complex Tachycardia

-In controlled trials in patients with ventricular arrhythmia, the most common reactions reported for Propafenone hydrochloride tablets and more frequent than on placebo were unusual taste, dizziness, first degree AV block, intraventricular conduction delay, nausea and/or vomiting, and constipation.
+In controlled trials in patients with ventricular arrhythmia, the most common reactions reported for Propafenone hydrochloride and more frequent than on placebo were unusual taste, dizziness, first degree AV block, intraventricular conduction delay, nausea and/or vomiting, and constipation.
 Headache was relatively common also, but was not increased compared with placebo.
 Other reactions reported more frequently than on placebo or comparator and not already reported elsewhere included anxiety, angina, second-degree AV block, bundle branch block, loss of balance, congestive heart failure, and dyspepsia.